portfors-lab/sparkle/doc/ref/api.rst

 The list of StimlusModels inside of a ProtocolModel, and the list of Components inside of a SimulusModel can, in fact, be empty (and are upon initialization), but cannot be when run by a runner class; i.e. an empty stimulus is considered an error.

 Discovery of the stimulus component classes is automatic, with the intention to make it easier to add new component classes.
-The modules under the source folder `spikeylab/stim/types` are searched for subclasses of `AbstractStimulusComponent`.
+The modules under the source folder `spikeylab/stim/types` are searched for subclasses of :code:`AbstractStimulusComponent`.
 Depending on flags set in each class, the component class will be pulled in to be available for explore, protocol or both operations.

-For further information related to adding additional Stimulus Component classes see <Extending the program>
+For further information related to adding additional Stimulus Component classes see :doc:`Extending spikey<extending>`

 Speaker Calibration
 ++++++++++++++++++++